johantannh/picoctf2019-writeup/cryptography/README.md

 ## Solution

 Need to use brute force techniques to fill in unknown 8 capital letters. `PICOCTF{FabdebgheTzFF}`.
-Need refer to immersive labs, there is a lab that can brute force known strings

 ### Flag
 `flag`